-This buttery rice pilaf dresses up all of your special occasions.
+This buttery Armenian Rice Pilaf dresses up all of your special occasions.
 No longer will you think of rice as a plain and basic staple–Armenian pilaf is a sophisticated, yet simple side dish.

 What ingredients do I need for Armenian Rice Pilaf?

 - Uncle Ben's Converted Rice: Listen up.
 This is the key ingredient in this recipe and there is no substitute for it, despite all the cost-cutting more efficient varieties of white rice available.